xAirx/ReactNative-RestaurantAppProject/README.md

       Setting up the project &.
 Creating components needed

-      Created a new DishdetailComponent and added it to your React application.
+      Created a new DishdetailComponent and added it to React application.

       Updated the view of the DishdetailComponent to display the details of the selected dish using an reactstrap card component.